LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 For help with these steps, see the [LivePerson Knowledge Center](https://knowledge.liveperson.com).

+#### The deployment process
-Deployment is then a two-step process:
+After the pre-requisite steps are performed, at a high-level deployment is a two-step process:

 1. **[Add the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-a-bot-connector)**.
 This creates the connection between the bot and a bot agent in the target LiveEngage environment.
 2. **[Start the agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#start-a-bot-agent)**.
 This gets the agent connector running in the target environment.